tangentecode/obsidian-notes/computer-science/docs/sql/sqlite/sqlite-general.md

 ## What is SQLite?

 - SQLite is a **lightweight**, self-contained **database engine**.
-- It is `serverless`, meaning there’s no need for a separate database server process.
+- It is `serverless`, meaning there's no need for a separate database server process.
 -  Ideal for embedded systems, small-scale applications, and local data storage.
 - Data is stored in a single `.sqlite` or `.db` file.